Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Fish fillets covered with bread crumb mixture on red cutting board

 Roll each fillet up, starting with the short end.
-Once rolled, secure the rolls with a toothpick inserted from top to bottom at an angle.
-This will hold it together while baking!
+Once rolled, secure the rolls with a toothpick inserted from top to bottom at an angle, because this holds it together while baking!

 Dover sole fillet rolled up with filling